usnistgov/NIST-BGP-SRx/README.md

 security extensions and supporting protocols such as RPKI Origin Validation and BGPsec Path Validation.

-Additional information can be found at the [BGP-SRx Software Page](https://www.nist.gov/services-resources/software/bgp-secure-routing-extension-bgp-srx-prototype)
+Additional information can be found at the [BGP-SRx Software Page](https://www.nist.gov/services-resources/software/bgp-secure-routing-extension-bgp-srx-prototype) and the latest publication [BGP Secure Routing Extension (BGP-SRx): Reference Implementation and Test Tools for Emerging BGP Security Standards](https://csrc.nist.gov/publications/detail/white-paper/2021/09/15/bgp-secure-routing-extension-bgp-srx/final) based on NIST-BGP-SRx version 5.

 Please read the [NIST disclaimer](https://www.nist.gov/director/copyright-fair-use-and-licensing-statements-srd-data-and-software) regarding the software of this project, the information it provides and the other